sarthak-deshmukh1999/resumebuilderbot/README.md

 - The frontend collects user input (job description, etc.) and communicates with the backend.
 - The backend generates a prompt, sends it to Gemini, and returns the AI-generated LaTeX resume and cover letter.
 - The backend can also convert LaTeX to PDF and stream it back to the user.
+- **The backend server is containerized with Docker and deployed on Google Cloud Run for scalable, serverless operation.**

+---

+## Deployment

+- The backend server is deployed on **Google Cloud Run** using a **Docker** container.
+- To deploy your own instance:
+  1. Build the Docker image in the `server` directory:
+     ```sh
+     docker build -t resumebuilderbot-server .
+     ```
+  2. Push the image to Google Artifact Registry.
+  3. Deploy to Cloud Run:
+     ```sh
+     gcloud run deploy resumebuilderbot-server \
+       --image artifact-repo-path/[PROJECT-ID]/resumebuilderbot-server \
+       --region [REGION] \
+       --set-env-vars GEMINI_API_KEY=your-gemini-api-key-here
+     ```
+  4. Update your frontend to use the Cloud Run backend URL.

 ---